 There's a Pilates exercise class type to suit everyone with our Pilates studio equipment and group matwork classes

 Body Organics in Brisbane offers a variety of pilates class types including studio equipment classes as well as mat classes.
-Our studio equipment classes are held at all 3 Brisbane locations (Chelmer, Annerley and West End), while mat classes are only held at the West End studio.
+Our studio equipment classes are held at our Brisbane locations (Annerley and West End), while mat classes are only held at the West End studio.
 To help you decide which is best for you, each type of class is described below.

 Studio equipment classes